Japanese battleship Yamato: Design and construction

-The keel of Yamato, the lead ship of the class, was laid down at the Kure Naval Arsenal, Hiroshima, on 4 November 1937, in a dockyard that had to be adapted to accommodate her enormous hull.
-The dock was deepened by one meter, and gantry cranes capable of lifting up to 350 tonnes were installed.
-Extreme secrecy was maintained throughout construction, a canopy even being erected over part of the drydock to screen the ship from view.
-Yamato was launched on 8 August 1940, with Captain (later Vice-Admiral) Miyazato Shutoku in command.
-A great effort was made in Japan to ensure the ships were built in extreme secrecy to prevent American intelligence officials from learning of their existence and specifications.
+The keel of Yamato, the lead ship of the class, was laid down at the Kure Naval Arsenal, Hiroshima, on 4 November 1937 in a dockyard that had to be adapted to accommodate her enormous hull.
+The dock was deepened by one metre, and gantry cranes capable of lifting up to 350 tonnes were installed.
+Extreme secrecy was maintained throughout construction, a canopy even being erected over part of the dry dock to screen the ship from view.
+Yamato was launched on 8 August 1940, with Captain (later Vice Admiral) Miyazato Shutoku in command.